A Feature Selection Method for Multivariate Performance Measures

-\textbf{Precision/Recall Break-Even Point} The Precision/Recall Break-Even Point makes a precision and recall are equal.
+\textbf{Precision/Recall Break-Even Point (PRBEP):} The Precision/Recall Break-Even Point requires that the precision and its recall are equal.
 According to above definition, we can see PRBEP only adds a constraint $a+b = a+c$, or $b = c$.
-The corresponding loss could be defined as $\Delta_{PRBEP} = 100 (1 - PRBEP)$.
+The corresponding loss is defined as $\Delta_{PRBEP} = 100 (1 - PRBEP)$.
 Finding the most violated $\textbf{y}$ should enforce the constraint $b = c$.